Functional relations for higher-order free cumulants: The functional relations

 \subsection{Relation to topological recursion}

-When $\omega_{g,n}$ is the generating series of ordinary maps of genus $g$ with $n$ boundaries, $\omega_{g,n}^{\vee}$ enumerates fully simple maps of the same topology \cite{BG-F18,borot2019relating}.
-It is known since Eynard \cite{E1MM,Eformal,Ebook} that $\omega_{g,n}$s are computed by the topological recursion \cite{EO07inv,EORev} applied to the spectral curve
+When $G_{g,n}$ is the generating series of ordinary maps of genus $g$ with $n$ boundaries, $G_{g,n}^{\vee}$ enumerates fully simple maps of the same topology \cite{BG-F18,borot2019relating}.
+In this case, it is known since Eynard \cite{E1MM,Eformal,Ebook} that $\omega_{g,n}$s are computed by the topological recursion \cite{EO07inv,EORev} applied to the spectral curve

 while it was conjectured in \cite{BG-F18} and proved in \cite{BDBKS,BCG-F} that $\omega_{g,n}^{\vee}$s are computed by the topological recursion applied to

 This gives a class of examples to test our functional relations numerically.
 The $(0,3)$ formula \eqref{03form} was indeed shown to hold in this situation in \cite[Section 6]{BG-F18}, and here we see that in fact it holds in the greater generality provided by the master relation \eqref{master}.
 To test the $(1,1)$ formula \eqref{11form}, let us consider the case of quadrangulations (maps with faces of degree $4$), which corresponds to the spectral curve in parametric form